13%: the upskilling number that quietly breaks the agentic AI business case

 The DOL also announced roughly $85 million to expand apprenticeship programs, with a goal to surpass 1 million apprentices nationwide.

 I have my doubts about parts of the framing and the politics around it.
-But the apprenticeship model itself is the right shape, because it's the only one on this list built around earn-while-you-learn — deliberate practice with a mentor and feedback, not a webinar.
+But the apprenticeship model itself is the right shape, because it's the only one on this list built around earn-while-you-learn.
+That means deliberate practice with a mentor and real feedback.
 It reinstates the rung that AI is demolishing elsewhere.
-The skilled trades already grasp this: an apprentice electrician in 2026 is increasingly expected to read sensor networks and AI diagnostics alongside the wiring fundamentals.
+The skilled trades already grasp this: an apprentice electrician in 2026 is now expected to read sensor networks and AI diagnostics alongside the wiring fundamentals.
 Practice, supervised, on real work.

 You cannot manage what 89% of your people misjudge about themselves.